 On this page

 The House of Guidance (Maison de l'orientation) is a public institution that houses various existing career guidance and counselling services at one location.
-The 2017 law (loi du 22 juin 2017 ayant pour objet l'organisation de la Maison de l'orientation) on the organisation of the House of Guidance defines the modes of operation and the cooperation between the different services.
-It includes the following services:
+The 2017 law on the organisation of the House of Guidance (loi du 22 juin 2017 ayant pour objet l'organisation de la Maison de l'orientation) on the organisation of the House of Guidance defines the modes of operation and the cooperation between the different services.
+It includes the guidance and counselling offers of the following services:

 - The Career Guidance Service (ADEM-OP; Service d'orientation professionnelle) of the National Employment Agency.
 It offers various information (books, videos, etc.) on jobs and professional careers and takes charge of different projects.
 The main target group of the service are youth in secondary education.

-- The Centre of psycho-social and educational support (CePAS; Centre psycho-social et d'accompagnement scolaire) provides guidance to young people to help them discover their skills and professional objectives.
+- The Psycho-social and Scholastic Assistance Centre (CePAS; Centre psycho-social et d'accompagnement scolaire) provides guidance to young people to help them discover their skills and professional objectives.
 The CePAS also offers psychological counselling to young people and their families.

 - The National Youth Service (SNJ; Service national de la Jeunesse) offers a National Voluntary Service (Service volontaire national) which especially focuses on disadvantaged young people with fewer opportunities and aims at encouraging early school leavers to go back to school and successfully complete a degree.
-With the 2017 regulation (règlement grand-ducal du 28 juillet 2017 portant établissement du cadre de référence national « Éducation non formelle des enfants et des jeunes), the National Youth Service is also in charge of setting up a network of local services (ALJ; Antennes locales pour jeunes) whose mission is to support young people in their transition to active life by providing information, advice and individual support as well as preparatory activities for working life.
-It also has to offer extracurricular activities for secondary schools to maintain school attendance and ensure follow-up of school leavers.
+With the 2017 regulation (règlement grand-ducal du 28 juillet 2017 portant établissement du cadre de référence national « Éducation non formelle des enfants et des jeunes »), the National Youth Service is also in charge of setting up a network of local services (ALJ; Antennes locales pour jeunes) whose mission is to support young people in their transition to active life by providing information, advice and individual support as well as preparatory activities for working life.
+In addition, it offers extracurricular activities for secondary schools to maintain school attendance and ensure follow-up of school leavers.

-- The Service for Newly Arrived Pupils (CASNA; Cellule d'accueil scolaire pour élèves nouveaux-arrivants) provides information on the Luxembourg school system and support measures for children arriving in Luxembourg from other countries.
+- The Department for the Schooling of Foreign Children (SECAM; Service de la scolarisation des enfants étrangers) provides information on the Luxembourg school system and support measures for children arriving in Luxembourg from other countries.